 An open cardboard box contains two packs of ground beef in black packaging, a packet of bacon with a visible label, and several orange-labeled items wrapped in plastic.
 Perfect for those who enjoy pressure cooker meals, the box includes text about dry ice and humane raising practices.

-How do You Cook Frozen Fish?
+How do You Cook Frozen Fish in Pressure Cooker?

 Recently I forgot to defrost a few fillets so I threw them in my pressure cooker anyway.
 Guess what??
 Our pieces of Instant Pot frozen salmon came out flaky and delicious with just 1 more minute of cook time!